-While the auto industry is improving efficiency of engines, with larger vehicles and more safety features, the average car still produces six tons of carbon dioxide each year.
+While the auto industry is improving efficiency of engines with larger vehicles and more safety features, the average car still produces six tons of carbon dioxide each year.
 For perspective, heating an average house emits four tons of carbon dioxide per year, each hot tub produces around 3,000 pounds per year, and each plasma TV accounts for 1,500 pounds per year.

 Maximize the efficiency of your transportation method

-Many of the best ways to improve fuel efficiency – and reduce carbon emissions – can be implemented before you even turn the key.
+Many of the best ways to improve fuel efficiency – and reduce carbon emissions – take place before you even turn the key.
 The best way to use less fuel is by simply driving less.
 Consider your destination and the many ways of getting there.
 Is it walkable or bikeable?
 Is mass transit or carpool an option?
 According to the Minnesota Pollution Control Agency, you can reduce your fuel consumption by up to 50% by commuting via transit or carpool options three days a week.
 Telecommuting, when possible, is the cleanest option.

-Choosing fuel efficient vehicles, especially hybrid and electric vehicles found on GreenerCars.org, is another effective method of reducing fuel consumption.
-For example, the 2019 Jeep Grand Cherokee Trackhawk 4×4 averages 17 MPG on the highway and 11 in the city while the 2019 Honda Insight gets 49 MPG on the highway and 55 in the city.
+Choosing fuel efficient vehicles, especially hybrid and electric vehicles on GreenerCars.org, is another effective method of reducing fuel consumption.
+For reference, the 2019 Jeep Grand Cherokee Trackhawk 4×4 averages 17 MPG on the highway and 11 in the city while the 2019 Honda Insight gets 49 MPG on the highway and 55 in the city.
 If you have several vehicles to choose from at home, drive the most fuel efficient on as much as possible.
-The difference may not be as extreme as a Jeep Grand Cherokee versus a Honda Insight, but the it adds up over time.
+The difference may not be as extreme as a Jeep Grand Cherokee versus a Honda Insight, but it adds up over time.

 According to a study by the Oak Ridge National Laboratory, every 100 pounds of weight in your vehicle can decrease fuel efficiency by 1%.
 The lab also found that blunt-faced roof-top carrier can negatively impact fuel efficiency by 17% on the highway, whereas a rear-mounted cargo box causes, at most, a 5% reduction in fuel efficiency.

-So, it’s your turn in the carpool group to pick the kids of from soccer practice.
+So, it’s your turn in the carpool group to pick the kids from soccer practice.
 It’s too far to walk and you need to take the SUV to fit everyone.
-The tires are full, the extra weight is removed, and the mechanic has your vehicle running tip top.
+The tires are full, the extra weight is off, and the mechanic has your vehicle running tip top.
 You’ve also mapped out the most efficient route to get everyone home.

 Nothing you can do now, right?